Butch Donnalley, Public Works Superintendent

 Clean Up Programs

-The Street Department tries to have spring clean up starting two weeks before Memorial Day.
+The Street Department has spring brush clean up the first two weeks of May.
 We require the brush be no longer than six (6) feet in length and that grass clippings and small twigs be bagged.
 These should be piled in the curb lawn area.
-Occasionally, brush is picked up throughout the Village after Memorial Day, but only after all other duties in the Village have been done, maintenance of equipment has been completed, and time permits.

 Leaf pickup is scheduled for six weeks starting in October.
 We pick up bagged leaves and take the leaf machine out to pick up leaf piles that have been raked out to the edge of the curb lawn.